nais/handbook/docs/technical/postgres.md

     Postgres provisioned by the Zalando postgres-operator, is an experimental feature for now.
     Requires that the [postgres-operator feature](https://fasit.nais.io/features/postgres-operator) is enabled in the cluster you are deploying to.

-This documentation describes how to provision and use a PostgreSQL database using the postgres-operator for things running in nais-system.
+This documentation describes how to provision and use a PostgreSQL database using the postgres-operator for things running in `nais-system`.
 The procedure is the same for management and tenant clusters.

 ## Creating the PostgreSQL database